Cambodian Grilled Corn Recipe for Poat Dot with Coconut Fish Sauce. Copyright © 2022 Terence Carter / Grantourismo. All Rights Reserved.

 This Cambodian grilled corn recipe makes poat dot, a Cambodian street food snack of smoky barbecued corn on the cob brushed with a delightfully sweet and salty sauce made from coconut milk, fish sauce and spring onions.
 While I love eating this on the street I prefer making it at home.
 It’s super easy.

-Our deliciously-charred Cambodian grilled corn recipe for poat dot makes a Cambodian street food snack, that’s hugely popular during corn season of corn on the cob that’s continually brushed with a delightfully creamy salty-sweet sauce as it’s being barbecued.
-It’s deliciously addictive.
+Our deliciously-charred Cambodian grilled corn recipe for poat dot makes a Cambodian street food snack that’s hugely popular during corn season.
+Corn on the cob is continually brushed with a delightfully creamy salty-sweet coconut sauce as it’s being barbecued.
+It drips with umami and is deliciously addictive and it’s one of our best coconut milk recipes.

 When you make this street food favourite yourself, you can not only cook the corn to your liking – we prefer our corn cobs more charred than it’s sold on the street – but you can also make sure you get the sauce balanced to your taste (it’s often too sweet for me when done on the street) and you can serve extra sauce on the side.